jonlpersson/ed-latimore/site/_category_pages/how-to-make-friends.md

 tag: how-to-make-friends
 title: How to make friends
 description: >-
-  Learning how to make friends doesn't have to be difficult.
-If you follow these steps, then you can build a vibrant social life and escape a life of loneliness and isolation.
+  Making friends doesn’t have to be difficult.
+If you follow these steps, then you'll build a vibrant social life and escape a life of loneliness and isolation.
 hero:
   label: How to make new friends
   heading: Learn how to make friends and become a person people want to befriend